james-d12/jamesdurban.com/src/content/project/panda.md

 In the beginning, the project started more unstructured as we began the process towards a prototype / skeleton of what the web application would turn out to be.
 Once the shape and vision of the website was more set in stone we moved towards an agile development process where every 4 - 8 weeks we released features and cycled between bug fixes and features.

 Panda was separated into 2 modules the backend and the frontend.
+The backend focused on containing the business logic, connecting to external databases and providing a rest api for allowing the frontend to perform actions.

 ## Backend